dot-home/gitcmd-abbrev/README.md

 Commands
 --------

+Most of these commands are shell functions defined by `bin/gitcmd-abbrev.bash`.
+Those that are instead programs under `bin/` are noted with a subscript beta, 'ᵦ', at the end of the command name.

 Almost all commands take the same additional options as the underlying Git command, and command line completion is the same as the underlying Git command.
 However, some commands (mostly those that run `git log`) can